|

 Mary Van de Mark's

-nearly three decades of natural history education experience, include 14
+more than three decades of Southwestern natural history education

-Museum's Education Department and six years with the Tucson Botanical Gardens.
+Museum's Education Department plus six years with the Tucson Botanical Gardens.
 BFT's guests

-and often by a selection of the very best guest interpreters.
-Mary's informative
+and outside of Baja by a selection of the very best guest

 Piet